iterative/dvc.org/content/docs/command-reference/init.md

 - By default, DVC commands like `dvc checkout` and `dvc repro` explore the whole
   <abbr>DVC repository</abbr> to find DVC-tracked data and pipelines to work
   with.
-This can be undesirable and inefficient for large monorepos.
+This can produce undesirable results and/or be inefficient for large monorepos.

 #### How does it affect DVC commands?